LED Glow After Dark: What’s Happening When They’re Off?

 Switched neutral conductor

 A single-pole light switch normally switches the phase (L) in the line to the ceiling lamp.
-If the electrical wiring is not done professionally, the neutral conductor (N) sometimes is switched instead of the phase.
+If the electrical wiring is not done professionally, the neutral conductor (N) is sometimes switched instead of the phase.

 In this case capacitive and inductive effects can still ensure that a low voltage between the live phase and the switched-off neutral conductor is applied to the LED lamp.
 This voltage is sufficient for the LED to glow weakly.